sophielihenry/poppypn-portfolio/README.md

 ## OPTIONAL

-You can add Bootstrap 4 by running:
+You can add TailwindCSS by running:

 ```
-  npm install jquery popper.js bootstrap
+  npm install tailwindcss
 ```

 Make sure to uncomment the loaders in app.js and style.scss.
-Bootstrap4 is then ready to go!
+Tailwind is then ready to go!